Steven A. Hickham Jr.: Career

 Hickham made a showing at the 2007 SCCA Runoffs, only to suffer from mishaps in turn one of the first lap.
-The following weekend, he was back in the pro Mazda at Laguna Seca, finishing 8th behind his teammate Marco DiLeo.
+The following weekend, he was back in the pro Mazda at Laguna Seca Raceway, finishing 8th behind his teammate Marco DiLeo.
 Hickham then made a move from open wheel racing to full body cars.

 In the 2008 SCC Grand Am / Grand Sport series, Hickham's final position was 115th.

 Hickham and his co-driver, his father Steve Hickham Sr., continued to compete with each other as a father/son race team until 2010.
 He would take a 3 year hiatus while attending fire fighting school, and EMT school at Coral Springs Fire Academy in Coral Springs, Florida.
 In 2013 he would return to open wheel racing with K-Hill Motorsports for the Sportscar Vintage Racing Association (SVRA) invitational at Circuit Of The Americas (COTA) in Austin, Texas to drive the Hapag-Lloyd Lola 97-20 Indy lights car.
 He was able to score a 2nd place in class and a 3rd place overall behind his close family friend Gaston Kearby and ahead of his father Steve.
 Over the next 4 years Hickham would make appearances on track, but just for hire, coaching, or for fun.

-In 2020 Hickham started racing off-road racing with a Can-Am side by side in the Outlaw Off-Road Racing Series at Tex-Plex motorsports park in Midlothian, Texas.
+In 2020, Hickham started racing off-road racing with a Can-Am side by side in the Outlaw Off-Road Racing Series at Tex-Plex motorsports park in Midlothian, Texas.